 What actually is human error?

-Human error is the action of something that was not intended.
-Human error is the leading cause of data and security breaches.
+Human error means actions that were unintended or accidental.
+It is the leading cause of data and security breaches.
 The most common types of breaches occur as a result of someone sending data to the wrong person.
 With cyber criminals on the rise, not enough business owners are paying attention to the avoidable consequences of human error.

 Examples of human error in business